Sleep Training for Professionals

 Please note that places on this course are limited.

-£1395 for those who have already completed previous training with EDS Training.
+£1495 for those who have already completed previous training with EDS Training Ltd.

-Prices includes access to online course, printed course manual containing all online material posted to your home, personal tutor support as required, access to weekly group meeting, feedback on assignments from your personal tutor and level six OCN accredited course certificate.
+The course fee includes access to the online course material, printed course manual containing all online material posted to the students's home, personal tutor support as required, access to weekly group meeting, feedback on assignments from personal tutors and level six OCN accredited course certificate.

-There will be three assessments during the course, one of which will be an oral assessment conducted via Zoom with your personal tutor, and two written assessments.
+Students need to complete three assessments during the course, one of which is an oral assessment conducted via Zoom with the student's personal tutor, and two written assessments.
 All assessment criteria must be met in order to gain the level six certificate.
-Learners will be supported by their personal tutor.

 WHO IS THE COURSE FOR

-The course is designed for those professionals currently working with families who are wanting to develop their knowledge in the field of understanding and managing peadiatric sleep disorders.
+The course is designed for child and healthcare professionals who are wanting to develop their knowledge in the field of understanding and managing paediatric sleep disorders.

 Maternity Nurses